GGrassia/QCP/Readme.md

 - ***You could skip editing the startup json, but it would mean you have to press some buttons, and insert a path manually EVERY TIME, you don't want that, do you?***

 Well then, in the `"DefaultFolder"` field there should be some text, delete it and put the path of the folder you want to keep tidy.
 Since version 1.1 you can add multiple folders to be tidied, just remember to separate the paths with a comma `","`.
+**If you are on windows, substitute this `\` with this `/` in your paths, or QCP won't work!**

 ![Startup Json](/images/StartupJson.png)